moj-analytical-services/user-guidance/source/documentation/index.md

 ## Intended users

-Primarily intended for Data Analysts and Data Scientists in the Data & Analysis Directorates, the Analytical Platform also hosts users from:
+Primarily intended for Data Analysts and Data Scientists in the Data and Analysis Directorates, the Analytical Platform also hosts users from:
 - Criminal Injury Claims (CICA)
 - HM Courts & Tribunals Service (HMCTS)
 - HM Prison and Probation Service (HMPPS)
 - Legal Aid Agency (LAA)
 - Office of the Public Guardian (OPG)

-If you would like to use the Analytical Platform please contact us via the relevant (support)[https://github.com/ministryofjustice/data-platform-support/issues/new/choose] route.
+If you would like to use the Analytical Platform please contact us via the relevant [support](https://github.com/ministryofjustice/data-platform-support/issues/new/choose) route.

 ### Knowledge requirements